 We participate in a money pool through which we and certain of our affiliates can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings by CenterPoint Energy under its revolving credit facility or the sale by CenterPoint Energy of its commercial paper.
-At April 15, 2014, we had no borrowings from or investments in the money pool.
+At July 24, 2014, we had investments in the money pool of approximately \$154 million.
 The money pool may not provide sufficient funds to meet our cash needs.